forchchch/MAOAL/README.md

 by Hong Chen, Xin Wang, Yue Liu, Yuwei Zhou, Chaoyu Guan and Wenwu Zhu.

 ## Introduction
 This work can be used when you want to optimize a model for the target task with the help of several auxiliary losses.
-It can automatically find how much each auxiliary loss should contribute to each part of the whole model, preventing the potential module-wise conflicts.
+It can automatically find how much each auxiliary loss should contribute to each part of the whole model, preventing the potential module-wise conflicts.You can download the [paper](https://openreview.net/pdf?id=x-i37an3uym) here.
 Some of the auxilearn codes are modified from the [AuxLearn Repo](https://github.com/AvivNavon/AuxiLearn), we thank them for offering the code.
 ![_](./MAOAL.png)
 ## Dataset
 The provided code is for reproducing the MovieLens experiment in the paper.
 Create a folder named data in the repo using: